-At the beginning of the semester, the Director of Clinical Partnerships obtains scheduling information from each candidate and attempts to schedule the candidate to be in the classroom at the times, which are beneficial for the candidate, the cooperating teacher, and the students.
-In collaboration with the Director of Clinical Partnerships, the school principal makes the final assignment of candidates.
-The cooperating teacher is provided with information about the clinical experience candidate and expectations for the course in which the candidate is enrolled.
+At the beginning of the semester, the field experience coordinator obtains scheduling information from each candidate and attempts to schedule the candidate to be in the classroom at the times, which are beneficial for the candidate, the cooperating teacher, and the students.
+In collaboration with the college field experience coordinator, the school principal makes the final assignment of candidates.
+The cooperating teacher is provided with information about the field experience candidate and expectations for the course in which the candidate is enrolled.